thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/index.md

 running with TinySolution quickly.
 All the steps include descriptions and examples to get you up to speed on our platform.

-The guides targets developers that have minimal experience with the TinySolution cloud-platform, but can also serve as a setup reference.
+The guide targets developers that have minimal experience with the TinySolution cloud-platform, but can also serve as a setup reference.

 ## What does the Fast Track Cover?